stooged/ESP32-Server-900u/README.md

 if you have problems compiling the sketch make sure the <a href=https://github.com/espressif/arduino-esp32>ESP32 library</a> is up to date.

-the firmware is updatable via http and the exploit files can be managed via http.
+the firmware is updatable via http and the payload files can be managed via http.

-you can access the main page from the userguide or the consoles webbrowser.
+you can access the main page from the userguide or the consoles webbrowser using any hostname.